abdulgaphy/r3con1z3r/README.md

 ## Modules

 r3con1z3r depends only on the sys and the requests python modules.

-**Python 3:** `$ pip3 install -r requirements.txt`
+For the extra coloring to work on windows, win_unicode_console and colorama have to be installed

 **For Coloring on Windows:** `pip install win_unicode_console colorama`